AY2021S2-CS2103-W16-3/tp/docs/DeveloperGuide.md

 ### [Feature] Marking `Event` as Done

 We want to allow `Event` to be marked as done.
-So that the user can easily keep tracked of what events have been completed, and what events are upcoming.
+So that the user can easily keep track of what events have been completed, and what events are upcoming.

 `Event` titles could include a tick to represent completion.